Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 Answer

-More leads can expose a weak offer, wrong buyer, unclear authority, broken sales path, or a market that moved while the team kept selling the old answer.
+More leads can expose a weak offer, wrong buyer, unclear authority, broken sales path, or a market that moved while the company kept selling the old answer.

 02